CircuitMusicLabs/petra/README.md

 **Matthias W. Müller - [@mwmueller](https://twitter.com/mwmueller) - [www.circuitmusiclabs.com](http://www.circuitmusiclabs.com/)**

+petra is now available in the official Max Package Manager.
+Just open Max, go to the Package Manager and search for the petra package to download and install.

 **Note:**
-petra is in active development, so any of the existing branches might be unstable or contain incomplete code.
-If you're interested in the compiled external objects only, please download the latest release [here](https://github.com/CircuitMusicLabs/petra/releases).
+This repository might be in active development at any time, so any of the existing branches might be unstable or contain incomplete code.
+If you're interested in downloading stable code only, please find the latest release [here](https://github.com/CircuitMusicLabs/petra/releases).

+## Package Description
 petra is a is a collection of external audio objects neatly packed into a Package for Max by [Cycling '74](https://cycling74.com/).
 It is used for polyphonic granulation of pre-recorded sounds.
 The package is loosely based on the principle of asynchronous granular synthesis (outlined in Curtis Roads' book [Microsound](https://mitpress.mit.edu/books/microsound)).
 The objects are made for sample precision granulation of both single- and dual-channel audio files.

 In addition, petra contains an audio object for live input granulation.
 It makes use of a circular buffer and an adjustable, and optionally randomised, delay control over the duration of the entire buffer.